Reviews10 min read

 Cloudways Review 2026: Is It Still Worth It for Managed Cloud Hosting?

 Here's a bold claim: Cloudways is probably the most misunderstood hosting platform on the market right now.
 People either think it's too technical to bother with, or they assume it's just another overpriced managed host.
 It's neither — and in 2026, it's still one of the most compelling options for developers and agencies who've outgrown shared hosting but don't want to pay Kinsta prices.
 That said, it's not perfect, and the pricing can absolutely sneak up on you.
-Here's the full breakdown.
+Here's what you need to know.

 Quick Overview: Cloudways at a Glance